yamanziadeh/college-campus-pathfinding/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage Tips
-* If you want to upload a college campus file, go to https://www.openstreetmap.org/, export the desired map/ area, put exported .osm file into osmFiles folder.
+* If you want to upload a college campus file, go to https://www.openstreetmap.org/, export the desired map/ area, and place the exported .osm file into the osmFiles folder.

 <!-- CONTRIBUTING -->
 ## Contributing